seiferfl/neural-circuit-lab/README.md

 # neural-circuit-lab
-In this repository, me and Lenni are collecting our code to model simple network architectures to play with and understand their properties and dynamics.
+In this repository, [@LeonardVetter](https://github.com/LeonardVetter) and me are collecting our code to model simple network architectures to play with and understand their properties and dynamics.